 Find out more:

-'The Events Industry Forum is currently writing updated industry guidance about these matters.
+'The Events Industry Forum has also written updated industry guidance about these matters.

 The erection of some temporary demountable structures at entertainment events falls within the definition of ‘construction work’ in regulation 2(1) of the Construction (Design and Management) Regulations 2007 (CDM).